chelseakomlo/otr-extension-J/protocol-otr-extension-j.md

     - The Authenticator should be calculated using SHA3-256(K||M), instead of SHA1-HMAC.
 - Computing AES keys, MAC keys and the secure session ID:
     - Redefine `h1()` to use SHA3-256 instead of SHA1.
-    - Redefine `h2()` to use SHA3-256 instead of SHA256.
+    - Redefine `h2()` to use SHA3-256 instead of SHA-256.
     - The sending and receiving MAC keys should be calculated to be the output of SHA3-256 instead of SHA1
 - When revealing MAC keys
     - Instead of revealing MAC keys by concatenating 20 byte values, concatenate 32 byte values (since the MAC key will be longer using extension J).

-## Hashes in SMP
+## Socialist Millionaires' Protocol (SMP)

-There are a number of places in the SMP protocol that use hashes.
+There are a number of places in the SMP protocol that change with extension J, due to the use of hashes.
 These places should all be replaced with SHA3-256, as follows:

 - Creating the actual secret `x` or `y` should be done by taking the SHA3-256 hash of the material, not the SHA-256 hash.
 - The SMP Hash function should be SHA3-256 instead of SHA-256 for every place where the hash of one or two MPIs is required.